git4nm/AirWallex_CodeChallege/README.md

 This project is created for testing an API.

 ## Getting Started
-  1. This porject contains automated test case to test an API for saving customer bank details
+  1. This porject contains automated test cases to test an API service to collect customers' bank details
   2. SoapUI 5.4.0 (Open Source) is used to automate the test cases
   3. To execute the test cases, download the project on local drive
   4. Refer file 'TechDesc.docx' for purpose of folders and files created in this project